jellyfin-archive/jellyfin-docs/general/clients/codecs.md

 <sup>3</sup>MKV containers are improperly labeled as WebM in Firefox during playback.

-<sup>4</sup>TS is one of the primary containers for streaming using Jellyfin.
+<sup>4</sup>TS is one of the primary containers for streaming for Jellyfin.